 In the content area of Interpreting Text Organization, students were expected to identify and analyze the author's use of genre.
 Students identified and analyzed the author's choice of form, organizational structure, style, literary techniques, text features, and conventions.

-Multiple-choice question 5 required students to identify the purpose of a diagram in a magazine article.
+Multiple-choice question 50 required students to recall and identify the use of alliteration in a poem.